 Per 40 CFR 122.44(d)(1)(ii), (iii) and (iv), discharge limits must be included in the permit for parameters with "reasonable potential" (RP), that is, those known to be or expected to be present in the effluent at a level that could potentially cause any applicable numeric water quality standard to be exceeded.
 RP refers to the possibility, based on the statistical calculations using the data submitted, or consideration of other factors to determine whether the discharge may exceed the Water Quality Standards.
 The procedures used to determine RP are outlined in the Technical Support Document for Water Quality-based Toxics Control (TSD) (EPA/505/2-90-001).
 In most cases, the highest reported value for a parameter is multiplied by a factor (determined from the variability of the data and number of samples) to determine a "highest estimated value".
-This value is then compared to the lowest applicable Water Quality Standard for the receiving water.
-If the value is greater than the standard, RP exists and a water quality-based effluent limitation (WQBEL) is required in the permit for that parameter.
+This value is then compared to the lowest applicable Water Quality-based effluent limitation (WQBEL) is required in the permit for that parameter.
 RP may also be determined from BPJ based on knowledge of the treatment facilities and other factors.
 The basis for the RP determination for each parameter with a WQBEL is shown in the table below.

 Ammonia water quality criteria vary based on the effluent pH and temperature at the time of effluent sampling.
 As a result, no single ammonia concentration can be included as a permit limit.
-To overcome this, an Ammonia Impact Ratio (AIR) of one (1) has been established as the permit limit for ammonia.
+To overcome this, an Ammonia Impact Ratio (AIR) of 1 for the monthly average and a value of 2 for the maximum daily limits has been established as the permit limits for ammonia.
 The AIR is calculated by dividing the ammonia concentration in the effluent by the applicable ammonia standard based on the effluent pH and temperature at the time of sampling.
 AIR values will be reported on DMRs and on the Ammonia Data Log which is included as Appendix B in the permit.
-Any AIR value in excess of 1 will indicate an exceedance of the permit limit.